DivvyPayHQ/devops-exercise/README.md

 - EC2 instance must be accessible via the Internet
 - All necessary configurations must be captured in Terraform so the instance can be spun down when not in use
 - Recommend using the Amazon Linux 2 AMI

+#### Bonus Exercise: Ansible
+Objective: Configure your fresh EC2 Instance with a complete installation of Minikube using Ansible.
+- Require no user input beyond launching the Ansible Playbook
+- Ansible Playbook should include all the steps necessary to install Minikube.

 ### Exercise: Bears in the Forest (Golang)